vpdb/server/README.md

 	cd node-vpdb
 	npm install
 	grunt build
-	node app
+	grunt serve

 Open your browser and connect to ``http://localhost:3000/``.

-For CSS live regeneration while developing, open shell and launch:
+For live reload and automatic app restart while developing, open a shell and launch:

 	grunt dev

-If you're deploying to a remote service like OpenShift that doesn't have GraphicsMagick installed, SSH into your app and type:

-	mkdir $OPENSHIFT_DATA_DIR/src
-	cd $OPENSHIFT_DATA_DIR/src
-	wget ftp://ftp.graphicsmagick.org/pub/GraphicsMagick/1.3/GraphicsMagick-1.3.19.tar.gz
-	tar xvfz GraphicsMagick-1.3.19.tar.gz
-	cd GraphicsMagick-1.3.19
-	./configure --prefix=$OPENSHIFT_DATA_DIR
-	make && make install

-In OpenShift's case, there's a pre-build script which links the ``gm`` executable to Node.js' binary folder which is part of the app's ``$PATH`` variable.
+There are some command line arguments you can supply:

+ * `--port=<port>` - Makes the app listen on a given port.
+Default: `3000`.
+ * `--config=<path>` - Uses a different settings file.
+This has different defaults depending on how Grunt is launched:
+   * When launched as `dev` or `serve`, the default is `server/config/settings.js`
+   * When launched as `test`, `test-client` or `test-server`, the default is `server/config/settings-test.js`.
+See *Tests* below for additional parameters.

+Note that both settings may also be provided by setting the `PORT` and `APP_SETTINGS` environment variable.

-If you want to setup a production environment from scratch, see the [Installation Guide](INSTALL.md).
+If you plan to setup a production environment from scratch, see the [Installation Guide](INSTALL.md).

 ## Status